Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 • 1989 - 9920

-In 1976, it was reported that out of the total number of members of the joint venture, 3665 write in Russian.
+In 1976, it was reported that out of the total number of members of the joint venture, 3,665 wrote in Russian.

-The writer could be expelled from the joint venture "for misconduct, dropping the honor and dignity of the Soviet writer" and for "departure from the principles and tasks formulated in the Charter of the Writers' Union of the USSR."
-In practice, the following could serve as a reason for exclusion:
+A writer could be expelled from the Union of Writers “for offenses that undermine the honor and dignity of a Soviet writer” and for “deviating from the principles and tasks formulated in the Charter of the Union of Writers of the USSR.”
+In practice, reasons for exclusion could include:

 • Criticism of the writer from the highest party authorities.
-An example is the exclusion of M. M. Zoshchenko and A. A. Akhmatova, which followed the report of Zhdanov in August 1946 and the party resolution “On the magazines Zvezda and Leningrad”.
+An example is the exclusion of M. M. Zoshchenko and A. A. Akhmatova, which followed Zhdanov’s report in August 1946 and the party resolution “On the magazines Zvezda and Leningrad.”

-• Openly expressed disagreement with the policy of the CPSU and Soviet state.
+• Openly expressed disagreement with the policies of the CPSU and Soviet state.

 • Participation in public speaking(signing open letters) protesting against the persecution of dissidents.

-Those expelled from the SP were denied the publication of their books and publication in journals subordinate to the SP, they were practically deprived of the opportunity to earn money by literary work.
-With the exception of the joint venture, an exclusion from the Literary Fund followed, entailing tangible financial difficulties.
-Exclusion from the joint venture for political reasons, as a rule, was widely publicized, sometimes turning into real persecution.
-In a number of cases, the exclusion was accompanied by criminal prosecution under the articles “Anti-Soviet agitation and propaganda” and “Dissemination of deliberately false fabrications discrediting the Soviet state and social order”, deprivation of citizenship of the USSR, forced emigration.
+Those expelled from the joint venture were denied publication of their books and publications in journals subordinate to the joint venture; they were practically deprived of the opportunity to earn money through literary work.
+Exclusion from the joint venture was followed by exclusion from the Literary Fund, entailing significant financial difficulties.
+Expulsion from the joint venture for political reasons, as a rule, was widely publicized, sometimes turning into real persecution.
+In a number of cases, exclusion was accompanied by criminal prosecution under the articles “Anti-Soviet agitation and propaganda” and “Dissemination of deliberately false fabrications discrediting the Soviet state and social order”, deprivation of USSR citizenship, forced emigration.

 For political reasons, A. Sinyavsky, Yu.
-Daniel, N. Korzhavin, G. Vladimov, L. Chukovskaya, A. Solzhenitsyn, V. Maksimov, V. Nekrasov, A. Galich, E. Etkind, V. Voinovich, I. Dziuba, N. Lukash, Viktor Erofeev, E. Popov, F. Svetov.
+Daniel, N. Korzhavin, G. Vladimov, L. Chukovskaya, A. Solzhenitsyn, V. Maksimov, V. Nekrasov, A. Galich, E. Etkind, V. were also excluded from the joint venture.
+Voinovich, I. Dzyuba, N. Lukash, Viktor Erofeev, E. Popov, F. Svetov.

-In protest against the exclusion of Popov and Erofeev from the joint venture, in December 1979 V. Aksyonov, I. Lisnyanskaya and S. Lipkin announced their withdrawal from the Writers' Union of the USSR.
+In protest against the exclusion of Popov and Erofeev from the joint venture in December 1979, V. Aksenov, I. Lisnyanskaya and S. Lipkin announced their withdrawal from the Union of Writers of the USSR.

 3. Leaders

-According to the Charter of 1934, the head of the USSR Writers' Union was the chairman of the board, and since 1977, the first secretary of the board.
+According to the 1934 Charter, the head of the USSR SP was the chairman of the board, and since 1977 the first secretary of the board.

-The first chairman (1934-1936) of the Board of the Writers' Union of the USSR was Maxim Gorky.
-(At the same time, the actual management of the activities of the joint venture was carried out by the 1st secretary of the joint venture Alexander Shcherbakov).
+The first chairman (1934-1936) of the board of the USSR Writers' Union was Maxim Gorky.
+(At the same time, the actual management of the activities of the joint venture was carried out by the 1st secretary of the joint venture, Alexander Shcherbakov).

 • Alexei Tolstoy (from 1936 to 1938); the actual leadership until 1941 was carried out by general secretary SP USSR Vladimir Stavsky